joekelly211/masfi/README.md

 # MASFI: Mapping Alternate Scenarios of Forest Intactness

 MASFI is a cloud-based machine learning framework for predicting current and alternate scenarios of aboveground biomass density (AGBD).
-The framework uses XGBoost regression and remote sensing data such as GEDI LiDAR to create high-resolution maps and statistics, supporting protected area planning and forest management.
+The framework uses XGBoost regression and remote sensing data such as GEDI LiDAR to create high-resolution maps and statistics, supporting protected area planning and management.

 ## Framework Components